Franked Dividends, Franking Credits and the Dividend Imputation System Explained

 Franking Credits Explained

-The dividend imputation system allows investors who have been paid a dividend to take a personal tax credit (franking credit) since the company has already paid in earning the profit behind on this dividend.
+The dividend imputation system allows investors who have been paid a dividend to receive a personal tax credit (franking credit) for the tax that the company has already paid in earning the profit behind on this dividend.
 The corporate tax rate for companies with revenue greater than A$50 million is 30%.
 Small companies have a lower tax rate of 26% in 2020/21 (falling to 25% in 2021/22).

-Let say company XYZ makes $1.00 profit.
+As an example, lets say company XYZ makes $1.00 profit.
 Company XYZ is required to pay corporate tax at the rate of 30% on this $1 profit.
-So if a company is paying franked dividends then the 30% that has already been taxed ($0.30) can be used to offset your taxable income in the form of a franking credit.
+So if a company is paying franked dividends then the 30% that has already been taxed ($0.30) can be used to offset an individuals taxable income in the form of a franking credit.

 How does the franking credit system work?